mathybit/mathybit.github.io/_posts/2018-02-09-crypto-rsa.md

 ## Security of RSA

 If the numbers $$e, n$$ are both very large, the ciphertext $$c = m^e$$ appears random and unrelated to $$m$$.
 However, RSA is deterministic (in the sense that encrypting the same $$m$$ always gives the same ciphertext), which makes would allow an attacker to build a dictionary.
-There are other encryption schemes where this is not the case - we will discuss El Gamal encryption in a future post.
+There are other encryption schemes where this is not the case.

 Another way an attacker can break RSA is to successfully factor $$n$$ as $$p\cdot q$$.
 Currently there is no known algorithm that can do this in polynomial time for large numbers (bigger than $$10^{100}$$).
 The best known general algorithm to date is the *General Number Field Sieve*, whose complexity is
 \$$